Fair Document Valuation in LLM Summaries via Shapley Values: Problem Definition

 The quality or performance of a summarization is denoted by $v(q, A(q, S_q))$.
 Intuitively, this score captures the extent to which the user finds the summary useful or valuable.
 The performance score $v$ can be treated as a black-box that takes the query and summary as input and returns a score.
 In practice, $v(q, A(q, S_q))$ can be obtained in a multitude of ways.
 It could be actual scores collected from user surveys on how helpful they find a given summary to be (e.g., rating of helpfulness, fraction of upvotes).
 Alternatively, it could be helpfulness scores based on an LLM model, where an independent LLM agent does the scoring instead of human agents.
 This can be a viable option in settings where collecting user responses is costly and/or slow; indeed, recent research has shown that LLM ratings tend to align with user ratings in many situations \citep{kang2023llms, cheng_etal_2025}.
 It could also represent implicit helpfulness scores based on user behavior, which are commonly used in the information retrieval and search literature to measure the relevance of a given document/link, e.g., whether the user clicked on the summary, the time spent reading the summary \citep{liu_2009, yoganarasimhan_2020}.

 The platform's goal is to determine how much each document \( i \in D \) contributes to the quality of summaries produced for user queries.
 Because both the summarization model \( A(\cdot) \) and the evaluation method \( v(\cdot) \) are fully controlled by the platform, content providers cannot directly influence the generation or evaluation of outputs.
-This ensures that the valuation mechanism is robust to manipulation and reflects the intrinsic contribution of each document.
+This limits direct manipulation of the valuation procedure itself, though strategic content creation and retrieval-stage gaming remain broader platform-design concerns that we discuss below.

 We define \( \phi_i(q,S_q, A, v) \) as the value of document \( i \) for a given query \( q \).
 This value function depends on the subset of documents retrieved for query \( q \) (i.e., \( S_q \subseteq D \)), the summary function of documents \( A(q, S) \), and the resulting performance score function \( v(q, A(q, S)) \).
 Throughout the discussion, we use the shorthand $\phi_i(q) = \phi_i(q,S_q, A, v)$ whenever the context is clear.
 This setup allows the platform to aggregate document values across queries while respecting both the relative importance of documents and the frequency of the queries they support.
 For instance, a document that is essential for answering a rare query may be less valuable overall than a document that provides moderate value across many common queries.